 Counseling and Psychological Services (CAPS) is located in the Student Health Center and offers counseling, crisis intervention, consultation, mental health assessment, education, prevention, outreach, and linkage to community resources at no additional charge to Cal Maritime students.
 CAPS provides assistance to students experiencing a range of concerns, including personal, academic, interpersonal/relationship, family, social, and other psychological difficulties.

-Student can schedule an appointment by calling (707) 654-1170 or do so in person at the Student Health Center.
+To Schedule an Appointment call (707) 654-1170 or do so in person at the Student Health Center.
 Students may also contact CAPS for consultation about concerns for a friend or peer.
 Consultation services are available to faculty and staff who may have questions or concerns regarding students.

 After Hours Assistance is available by calling (707) 654-1170 ext.
-1, to confidentially speak with a health professional about psychological, and medical, concerns.
+1, to confidentially speak with a health professional about psychological, or medical, concerns.
 There is no additional charge for this service.